In what ways does Netflix participate in and influence film festivals and awards?

 Q: What is a film festival?

-A: A film festival is an event where films are screened for a live audience, often showcasing new and independent films.
-It provides a platform for filmmakers to showcase their work and for industry professionals to discover new talent.
+A: A film festival is an event where films are screened for a live audience, often showcasing a selection of new and independent films.
+These festivals provide a platform for filmmakers to showcase their work and gain recognition.

 Q: How does Netflix influence film festivals and awards?